-Oliver Cromwell and the Restoration
+Oliver Cromwell and the Restoration of Charles II

 Things on dry land weren't all that much better.
 In 1665 the Great Plague hit London, decimating the population.The following year the Great Fire burned 450 acres and left large parts of the capital in ruins.
 The fire is said to have started in a bakehouse at the bottom of Pudding Lane.
 Today, the height of Christopher Wren's London Monument in King William Street is the distance from that point to the site of the bakehouse.
 The best description of this period of English history comes from the meticulous diaries of Samuel Pepys, a high official in the naval office.